hasanazeerkhan/khadeeja.designs/blogs/contents/art-of-aari-hand-vs-machine.md

 # The Art of Aari: What Makes Hand Aari Work Different from Machine Embroidery?

-Aari work has existed for centuries, but today it’s having a renaissance.
-Brides and fashion lovers prefer Aari because it celebrates something that machines simply cannot replicate — the touch of a skilled artisan.
+Aari work has existed for centuries, but today it's having a renaissance.
+Brides and fashion lovers prefer Aari because it celebrates something that machines simply cannot replicate the touch of a skilled artisan.

 ---